SumiSastri/dev-blogs/docs/github-repo-security/part5-dependency-management.md

 5. Actioning: Keep a checklist and rota of people who will update the dependencies
 6. Regularizing- Norming: Decide frequency of updates by importance -> Evaluate importance on a time-effort -> result scale

-7. Automating: Application security testing (AST) tools that detect vulnerabilities automatically - The shift left practice moves software testing to earlier in the process and automates it.
+7. Automating: Application Security Testing (AST) tools that detect vulnerabilities automatically - The shift left practice moves software testing to earlier in the process and automates it.

 **_ASTs types_**